 Are there any specific areas that you think custodians should be focusing on for the next few years?

 People should be able to move their accounts like they change their cell phone numbers.
 So I’d love to see custodians do that.
 Also: access to data.
 But instead of opening up data access, they’re starting to close it down again.
 Ease of account opening.
 I mean, Betterment’s been around since 2010 for retail customers, so online account opening in less than two minutes has been around for some time.
 We’re going on the 10th anniversary of being able to open your accounts online and the major custodians still can’t do it.
 So is it that they can’t or they won’t or both?

 One last question: any pearls of wisdom for new advisors who are just starting out?

 There’s an old saying in counseling that “you can’t be a guide to a place you’ve never been.”
 So I would tell everyone to open an account with your own money—not just $10 that you ignore, but enough money so that you pay attention to it.
 If you’re not using the system yourself, then it’s hard to say it’s good or bad.

 Don’t be afraid that engaging a platform like Betterment may lose you clients.
 Find things that make you look better and do a better job for the client.
 And if you’re not using tax loss harvesting in your practice, you’re not doing the best job you can for your taxable clients.

-Disclaimer: This case study was conducted as a Q&A in 2020 and is not reflective of all client experience, which may vary depending on individual circumstances not considered herein, and may not apply to all clients, as past experience is not indicative of future or similar outcomes.
+Disclaimer: This case study was conducted as a Q&A in 2020 and is not reflective of all Betterment for Advisor client experience, nor individual retail client experience, both which may vary depending on individual circumstances not considered herein, and is not indicative of future or similar outcomes.

 Any links provided to other websites are offered as a matter of convenience and are not intended to imply that Betterment or its authors endorse, sponsor, promote, and/or are affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.